 What is a chargeback?

-These are all situations where you might want to pursue a chargeback on your credit card instead of asking for a traditional refund.
+In these situations, you should pursue a chargeback on your credit card instead of asking for a traditional refund.
 While chargebacks should be used sparingly since they can cause problems for merchants on the other end of the transaction, they are a valuable tool for consumers who deserve their money back.

 What is a chargeback?

-A chargeback takes place when you pursue a credit to your account for a purchase via your credit card issuer.
-While it may be possible to pursue a refund or another fix for your transaction directly with the merchant you purchased from, a chargeback effectively leaves your credit card issuer and other parties in charge of making a determination in your case.
+A chargeback occurs when you pursue a credit to your account for a purchase from your credit card issuer.
+While it may be possible to request a refund or another fix for your transaction directly with the merchant you purchased from, a chargeback effectively leaves your credit card issuer and other parties in charge of making a determination in your case.

 Chargebacks save consumers time when it comes to figuring out how to get their money back when a transaction goes awry.
-You may need to provide your credit card issuer with details and proof of your chargeback claim, but your credit card issuer will reach out to the merchant, figure out what went wrong and decide whether you pay for the transaction or not.
+You may need to provide your credit card issuer with details and proof of your chargeback claim, but your credit card issuer will reach out to the merchant, figure out what went wrong and decide whether or not you should pay for the transaction.

 Chargebacks vs. refunds

 If you are unhappy with a product you purchased and you have the means to do so, you should return it to the retailer with your receipt and ask for a refund.
-Orders completed online may be returned by calling customer service, providing proof of your purchase and mailing your product back to them.
+In most cases, orders completed online may be returned by calling customer service, providing proof of purchase and mailing your product back to them.

 In both of those cases, you would get a traditional refund.
-However, you should know that chargebacks and refunds are not the same thing.
+However, you should know that chargebacks and refunds are two different things.

 Refunds

-A refund for an item comes directly from the merchant you purchased the item from.
+A refund for an item comes directly from the merchant who sold you the item.
 Return policies can vary, so you may not need a receipt to secure a refund.
-In some cases, you may be stuck with a store credit instead of your money back, but the transaction is taken care of by the merchant (and not the credit card issuer) either way.
+In some cases, you may be stuck with a store credit instead of your money back, but the merchant (and not the credit card issuer) takes care of the transaction either way.

 Chargeback

-A chargeback takes place when you contact your credit card issuer and dispute a charge.
-In this case, the money you paid is refunded back to you temporarily, at which point your card issuer will conduct an investigation to determine who is liable for the transaction.
+A chargeback occurs when you contact your credit card issuer and dispute a charge.
+In this case, the money you paid is temporarily refunded, at which point your card issuer will conduct an investigation to determine who is liable for the transaction.

 How do chargebacks work?

-When you file a chargeback with your credit card issuer, you are initiating a process that includes multiple organizations that will try to figure out who should pay for the transaction in question.
+When you file a chargeback with your credit card issuer, you initiate a process that includes multiple organizations to determine who should pay for the transaction in question.
 Parties involved in a chargeback include:

-- The account holder (you), who disputed the transaction to begin with
+• The account holder (you) who disputed the transaction

-- The network that processed the credit card charge and decides how chargebacks are handled internally, which could be Visa or Mastercard
+• The network that processes the credit card charge and decides how chargebacks are handled internally, which could be a company like Visa or Mastercard

 Filing a chargeback on your credit card sets off a chain of events.
 Generally, you will receive a quick credit for the money you paid for the item, either from the card issuer itself or the credit card network.
 However, this temporary credit is only yours while the investigation takes place, and you’ll have to wait to find out if the credit becomes permanent.

-At this point, your credit card issuer, the credit card network and the merchant’s bank may look over the charge to determine its legitimacy, as well as the best course of action.
-It may be decided that your card issuer is at fault, but the disputed charge may also be sent to the merchant, who can ignore, accept or dispute the chargeback.
+At this point, your credit card issuer, the credit card network and the merchant’s bank may look over the charge to determine its legitimacy and the best course of action.
+If your card issuer is at fault, the disputed charge may also be sent to the merchant, who can ignore, accept or dispute the chargeback.

 If the merchant you purchased from disputes the chargeback, there may be some back and forth between all parties involved, and you may be asked to provide more proof to back up your case, such as receipts or communication between you and the retailer.
-Ultimately, the credit card network, which could be one of the four main ones — Visa, Mastercard, Discover or American Express — decides who pays for the charge.
+Ultimately, the credit card network decides who pays for the charge.

 Your credit card issuer is required to explain the final verdict to you in writing.
 If you win the dispute, the temporary credit you receive will remain on your account.
 If it’s decided the dispute is not valid, the purchase will be reinstated on your credit card account.